secure-systems-lab/code-style-guidelines/C++_Style_Guide.md

 In general for C/C++ programming languages we use [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

-Since security is an importan for Secure Systems Lab, we also should follow some security rules.
+Since security is an important for Secure Systems Lab, we also should follow some security rules.

 * For secure C++ coding please have a look follow link: